Celebrating 31 years of the

 TEACHERS: We love it when you use our contest as an assignment or for extra credit.
 If you assign a specific topic, please ask your students to give their piece a unique title.
 IMPORTANT: Please do not have your students submit entries at the same time (as a class).
 This sends everything to the spam folder and we might miss them!

-PRIZES: Winning short stories and poems from each grade level will receive $100 for first prize, $50 for second prize and $25 for third prize.
-The Jan and R. Lee Paulson Humor Award of $100 will be awarded to one winner (combined grades) or one winner in each grade level, at the judges’ discretion.
-Prizes will be presented to winners in May 2025.
+PRIZES: Winning short stories, personal narratives and poems from each grade level will receive $100 for first prize, $50 for second prize and $25 for third prize.
+Prizes will be presented to winners in May 2026.
 Further information on the awards ceremony will be provided to the winners.
 Parents and teachers of winning students are welcome.

 Have more questions?
 Ask us below, or email us at youngwriters@cwcmtdiablo.org.